-During his initial 52 Tests for England, he put over 219 place kicks out of 274, including 16 out of 18 in the 2015 RWC and all his seven attempts in the 25-21 victory over Wales at Twickenham last March.
-The following week Owen became his country’s second highest points-scorer behind Jonny Wilkinson, with 16 against France taking him past Paul Grayson’s total of 400.
+During his initial 52 Tests for England, he put over 223 place kicks out of 280, including 16 out of 18 in the 2015 RWC and all his seven attempts in the 25-21 victory over Wales at Twickenham the following March.
+Seven days later, Owen became his country’s second highest points-scorer behind Jonny Wilkinson, with 16 against France taking him past Paul Grayson’s total of 400.
 He also finished the 2016 RBS 6 Nations Championship as both the tournament’s top scorer with 69 points and England’s acting captain after an injury to Dylan Hartley.

-His 19 points against South Africa last November included his fifth touchdown and, the following week against Fiji, he became the second England player after Jonny Wilkinson to reach 500 Test points.
-He went on to score 62 points in the four-match Old Mutual Wealth Series and this February threw the pinpoint pass that sent over Elliot Daly for the decisive, late try in the 21-16 victory over Wales in Cardiff.
+His 19 points against South Africa in November last year included his fifth touchdown and, the following week against Fiji, he became the second England player after Jonny Wilkinson to reach 500 Test points.
+He went on to score 62 points in the four-match Old Mutual Wealth Series and last February threw the pinpoint pass that sent over Elliot Daly for the decisive, late try in the 21-16 victory over Wales in Cardiff.

 He had landed seven kicks from eight attempts against Scotland at Twickenham in the opening RBS 6 Nations Championship match of 2013, became man of the match and then landed four out of six as Ireland were beaten 12-6 in Dublin.
 Owen had an identical return against France that February, having also become the Premiership Player of the Month for January 2013.
 His 14 tackles against Scotland at Murrayfield in February 2014 were the most by an England player.
 Owen became one of three England vice-captains for the Scotland match at the start of the 2016 RBS 6 Nations Championship and swept over for his third Test try – and his second against Italy – in Rome eight days later.